ill13/Fortunes/ill13/notes.md

 - Fix the days being off / starting Day 2
 - Fix the emoji shifting down on hover
 - Game should autogenerate a map on load
+- Inventory should not be random but precalculated per session
+- Math for buttons needs to be fixed.
+The -/+ need to subtract / add the the Buy (N) button.
+Buy All (N) needs to clear buy all from the location (and thus set the inventory to zero AND not allow selling back to the location on that turn.)
+- Once a session is started, generate map and new map should disappear (we should consider an options menu / gear emoji on top right, after inventory)
+- Inventory count on header should update.
+- "map panels" should extend to to vertical length of window
+- map should be centered
+-

+Let me know your thoughts -and any other bugs we need to address ASAP!

 - Fix random quest generation
 - Map screen and Trading screen: On the header, Show return to map emoji at far lefy Show location on the top next.
 Move location: name to top left. move gold and days to right side, add an inventory count display (22/30).